johnbrandborg/cruds/README.md

 >>> print(data)
 ```

-Interact with RESTful APIs using Create, Read, Update and Delete requests quickly,
+Make Create, Read, Update and Delete requests quickly, easily, and safely.
+CRUDs
-easily, and safely, or even create an SDK.
+aims to handle the majority of the general setup so you can focus on moving data.

 Features:
  * Authentication with a bearer token or username and password